maybebyte/anthesis/pages/software.md

 out by hand before I discovered this script.
 It generates [`sitemap.xml`](https://en.wikipedia.org/wiki/Sitemaps) automatically.

+**Task Organizer**

+[Taskwarrior](https://taskwarrior.org/) is powerful and changed my workflow for the better.
+Disorganization is the enemy of progress.

 # Cool miscellaneous software

 These are programs that don't need a separate category and therefore